The Italian summer holiday, Ferragosto, is one of our favorite times of year.

-It's every August 15th and even when we're not in Italy, we still love to celebrate.
-Like 4th of July in the US, seemingly the whole country of Italy takes the day off to celebrate.
-And for most people that means beach time with friends and cocktails.
+It's every August 15th and even when we're not in Italy we still celebrate.
+Like 4th of July in the United States, seemingly the whole country of Italy takes the day off to celebrate Ferragosto.
+And for most people that means escaping the summer heat on the beach with friends and Italian cocktails.

 Made with Italian rose wine, orange liqueur, and the bittersweet Cocchi Americano, this is the way we do Sangria with Italian vibes.

-This drink was the creation of and Italian bartender at S.Y.
+This drink was the creation of an Italian bartender at S.Y.
 Kitchen in Santa Ynez and it's a really interesting twist on the classic Daiquiri.
 A bit sweet and spicy, it's one of those drinks you have to try to appreciate.

 When it's too hot to think, we make our drinks frozen!
 And one popular drink that is particularly delicious frozen is this Bellini.

 And when we do take our Bellinis unfrozen, we like to add a bit of lavender for a floral twist on the popular Italian summertime drink.

 - The Italian Wine Region You Need To Visit Now

 - The Classic Cocktails You Need To Try When You Visit Italy

 - 10 Things We Love About The Salt & Wind Italy Trip

 Photo Credit: Liubov Burakova